vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/healthmonitor.md

 The following fields are immutable after the HealthMonitor is created:

 - `type`: The health monitor type cannot be changed
-- `monitorPort`: The monitor port cannot be modified
+- `monitor_port`: The monitor port cannot be modified
-- `isFederated`: The federation setting cannot be changed
+- `is_federated`: The federation setting cannot be changed

 To modify these fields, the HealthMonitor must be deleted and recreated.